 Bluff and Steep Slope Identification

-- The Minnesota DNR Bluff Mapping Tool is a GIS-based add-on available on the Minnesota Geospatial Commons.
+- The DNR Bluff Mapping Tool is a GIS-based add-on available on the Minnesota Geospatial Commons.

-- For a quick analysis of a specific site, use the tutorial for Identifying Bluffs and Steep Slopes Using MnTOPO.
+- For quick analysis of a specific site, follow the tutorial for Identifying Bluffs and Steep Slopes Using MnTOPO.